seeyang1/vxTwitter-Discord-Bot/README.md

 2) ~~Have the bot delete the message
   | Have the bot say who posted the twitter link (prefereably without a ping)~~
 3) **make the bot check to see if there's an embed or video at all within the tweet (there's no need to fix embeds if there's no image/video)
-  | might make it check only for videos as the main use for fxtwitter is for videos**
+  | might make it check only for videos as the main use for vxtwitter is for videos**
 4) Make it so that if someone replies to a message with a twitter link with video and pings the bot it'll embed twitter link